agougher/agougher.github.io/index.md

 ### Welcome

 Welcome to my website!
-I am a Postdoctoral researcher at the University of British Columbia, where I study the macroecology of plant pests.
+I am a Postdoctoral researcher at the Purdue University, where I study the landscape-level impacts of plant pests.
 See the Research page for more information about this and my other research interests.